DavesThinkTank/Flash-Gordon-2024/README.md

 ### Version 2026.08 by Dave's Think Tank

 Changes / Additions:
 - Upgraded to RPU v5.14.
-Minor changes made to RPU.h and RPU_config.h to identify Star Trek requirements and previously added functionality.
+Minor changes made to RPU.h and RPU_config.h to identify Flash Gordon requirements and previously added functionality.
 RPU.cpp modified with previous changes to RPU_SetLampState() and RPU_ReadByteFromEEProm(), as well as including several functions written for Flash Gordon in previous versions.
   RPU_CycleAllDisplays() in v5.14 has been updated with the changes I made previously (display all 8s), and so my previous changes are not included.
 A minor change was required to SelfTestAndAudit.cpp, in the call to RPU_CycleAllDisplays().